Supersonic Gravitational Collapse for Non-Isentropic Gaseous Stars: Introduction

-{\em Scaling symmetries.} Unlike the isentropic Euler-Poisson system, the non-isentropic version has a 2-parameter family of scaling invariances.
-This is, of course, expected due to the presence of an additional dynamic equation~\eqref{SSent} which encodes the transport of entropy.
+Unlike the isentropic Euler--Poisson system, the non-isentropic version has a two-parameter family of scaling invariances.
+This is, of course, expected due to the presence of an additional dynamic equation~\eqref{E:SSEnt} which encodes the transport of entropy.